Mental Health (Scotland) Act 1984

 The Mental Health (Scotland) Act 1984 (c.
-36) was an act covering Scotland, comparable to the Mental Health Act 1983 which covered England and Wales.
+36) was an act of the Parliament of the United Kingdom covering Scotland, comparable to the Mental Health Act 1983 which covered England and Wales.
 It was superseded by the Mental Health (Care and Treatment) (Scotland) Act 2003.

 Provisions

 The act required relatively little written averment of the case for compulsion Local authorities had certain legal obligations under the act.

+Repealed enactments

+Section 127(2) of the act repealed 22 enactments, listed in schedule 5 to the act.